March 25, 2021

-We’re gonna start this out with the friendly anecdote that we can all relate to.
+We’re gonna start this out with a friendly anecdote that we can all relate to.
 Let’s say that you’re well into the design process on a given product, and have excitedly shown it off a few times (to rave reviews completely devoid of any critique, of course – I’m assuming you’re pretty awesome.)
-Everything is going well, until you get that Slack message from one of the senior engineers on the project.
+Everything is going well until you get that Slack message from one of the senior engineers on the project.
 This gal knows her stuff, so when she sends you the note, you pay attention.

 Then it happens.
 “We’re working on [your pet epic here] and we’ve got an issue.
 Creating [your pet feature here] is taking way too long, we’re gonna drop it and use [a loathsome alternative] instead.
 Just a heads up.”

 It doesn’t always go down exactly this way, of course.
 In the above case, it’s a time constraint.
 Other times, it’s a cost restriction – the feature you want to build would be too expensive to maintain, for instance.
 Or maybe it’s day one of a kickoff, and you disagree with a belief that’s important to an executive in the room.
 Regardless of the situation, your toddler-of-an-app is getting a haircut you didn’t ask for, and you’re quite certain it’s gonna be a mohawk or something.

 How do you respond?
 There’s a number of options, of course, but sometimes the obvious choice isn’t clear.
 I’ll summarize your options in three buckets.